sagar-chandarana/appbase-overview/README.md

 ## Realtime and Sync

+As the graph keeps changing, these changes can be listened to in realtime.

+If you missed some changes while being offline, they will be automatically pulled from where you left and local changes will be automatically pushed.
+Checkout the API Docs __TODO: Link__, to know how conflicts can be handled.

 ### Events
-The graph, as it keeps changing, these changes can be listened in realtime and if you missed some changes while being offline, they will be automatically pulled from where you left and local changes will be automatically pushed.
-Checkout the API Docs __TODO: Link__, to know how conflicts can be handled.

 In _Appbase_, there are five kind of events fired on an object: